nicholaswmin/dyno/README.md

 ### Avoiding self-forking

-Single-file, multithreaded benchmarks suffer from a caveat where any code that exists *outside* the `dyno` block is *also* run multiple times.
+Single-file, self-contained (yet multithreaded) benchmarks suffer a caveat where any code that exists *outside* the `dyno` block is *also* run in multiple threads, as if it were a task.

-This is not a problem when benchmarking but can create issues if you need to do any work with the results when the `dyno()` resolves/ends.
+The benchmarker is not affected by this - but it can create issues if you need to run code after the `dyno()` resolves/ends, or when running it as a part of an automated test suite.

-It's also known to create issues in automated test suites.

-In the following example, `'done'` is logged `3` times instead of `1`:
+> In this example, `'done'` is logged `3` times instead of `1`:

 ```js
 import { dyno } from '@nicholaswmin/dyno'